 Relative

 Relative expiration dates can automatically adjust based on the project.
-By setting a relative expiration date on a form template, the form will be able to calculate a custom expiration date based on the trigger you select.
+By setting a relative expiration date on a form template, the form calculates a custom expiration date based on the trigger you select.
+The trigger options are:

 These triggers calculate an expiration date based on the project date.
 If your project date is a single date, it will be treated as both the start and end date.
 If there's no project date, the expiration date will not be set.